zjs0n/Nasa-Browser-Visualizer/README.md

 "Original Schedule" button and can be pressed to return to the original schedule.

 The JSON file contains all the launches and each launch's corresponding information such as the name of the rocket, the original scheduled launch date, the new delayed launch date(if any), and the cost of delay for each day(if any).
 I used python to make the json file.
+The new delayed schedule is what I determined to be the one that minimizes the delay cost the most.